A Geometric Heat-Flow Theory of Lagrangian Coherent Structures: Advection--Diffusion in Eulerian and Lagrangian Frames

-In the case when $M$ has nonempty boundary, the operator is equipped with a boundary condition that can be read as the average of pullbacks of zero Neumann boundary conditions, see \cite[Thm.~3.2]{Froyland2015a}, \cite[Thm.~4.4]{Froyland2017}.
+In the case when $M$ has non-empty boundary, the operator is---as before---equipped with the natural (w.r.t.~$\bar{g}$) Neumann boundary condition.
+This can be interpreted as the average of pullbacks of zero Neumann boundary conditions, see \cite{Froyland2015a,Froyland2017}.

-Due to the intimate relation between Riemannian geometries and the corresponding Laplace--Beltrami operators, the following natural question arises: \begin{quote} Is there an intrinsic geometry on $M$, given by a Riemannian metric $\bar{g}$, such that $\overline{\Delta}$ equals the associated Laplace--Beltrami operator $\Delta_{\bar{g}}$? \end{quote} Such a geometric footing is of great interest, since this would allow for the application of many well-established techniques and tools from geometric spectral analysis and spectral geometry \cite{Jost2011,Lablee2015}, harmonic analysis as well as intuitive visualization techniques.
+The metric $\bar{g}$ endows the material manifold $M$ with a Riemannian metric, that encodes---in an averaged sense---the diffusion as it is observed from a Lagrangian perspective.
+This allows for (i) a static visualization and exploration and (ii) the application of many well-established techniques and tools from geometric spectral analysis and spectral geometry \cite{Jost2011,Lablee2015}, as well as harmonic analysis.